Let me tell you a story…

 As they grew, they also grew on us, to the point we felt them as family: like cousins.
 And when the two first ones came close to 18, we found out about the shock that awaited them: the protection system exits them, which means that they are sent away to live life as adults, but without the basic skills to survive as such.

 Stubborn as we are, we decided that this time the church had to do something.
-And ever since, Comunidad Viva has been dedicated to empowering local churches to become agents of social and spiritual transformation—with a big focus on the lives of these youths.
+And ever since, Viva Youth has been dedicated to empowering local churches to become agents of social and spiritual transformation—with a big focus on the lives of these youths.
 They have tons of potential, but are very limited due to the lack of support networks and the disregard of their rights.
+Sometimes just one healthy connection does the trick of jumpstarting their future.

 Together, we can restore ties, weave hope!